iangpaterson/chatterbox/README.md

 # Cyberscope

-Microsite for CyberscopeTV app
+Microsite for Chatterbox Livestream app

-Site can be viewed here (https://www.cyberjobscope.com)
+Site can be viewed here (https://www.chatterbox.com)

-This site will be the main gateway for the newly rebranded CyberscopeTV Android app; an IOS version is pending.
+This site will be the main gateway for the new iOS Chatterbox Livestream app.

-Separate pages for Training and Jobs in EU GDPR.

 ## Built With